jni/my-documents/oreilly.markdown

 cover a wide range of SciPy and related libraries.
 (These include scikit-learn, scikit-image, toolz, and pandas.)

-Similarly, advanced readers may discover new, refreshing ways of looking at the libraries they use every day.

 Thus the book aims to point readers in the direction of excellent code in the scientific domain.
+For its core audience of recent Software Carpentry graduates and self-taught learners, the book will:

+1. Introduce them to Scientific Python and its community.
+2. Show them the most fundamental parts of SciPy and related libraries, while showing some of the principles of writing good, robust software.
+3. Give them a taste of beautiful, easy-to-read code, which hopefuly they will carry with them to their practice.

+Advanced readers may discover new, refreshing ways of looking at the libraries they use every day.

 ### List the four or five topics covered or features included that will provide the greatest benefit to readers or will be the most likely to excite them?